A non-conservative Harris ergodic theorem: Definitions and main result

 \begin{enumerate}[label=(A\arabic*), parsep=3mm] \item $ M_{\tau} V \leq \alpha V + \C \mathbf{1}_K \psi$, \item $M_{\tau} \psi \geq \beta \psi$, \item $\dis\inf_{x\in K} \frac{M_{\tau }(f\psi)(x)}{M_{\tau}\psi(x)} \geq c\, \nu(f)\quad$ for all $f\in\B_+(V/\psi)$, \item $\dis \nu\left(\frac{ M_{n\tau}\psi}{\psi}\right)\geq d \sup_{x\in K} \frac{M_{n\tau}\psi(x)}{\psi(x)}\quad$ for all positive integers $n$. \end{enumerate} \end{hypo1}

-Assumption {\bf A} is linked and relax classical assumptions for the ergodicity of non-conservative semigroups \cite{BCG17,CV18,FRS,HuisingaMeynSchutte,KM03,KM05,MS16,V18,V19}.\\ More precisely, one can compare {\bf A} to the assumptions (1-4) of \cite[Theorem 5.3]{MS16}, where (2) corresponds to~\ref{A2}, (1) has strong connections with~\ref{A1} (see~\cite{Wu}), while (4) is relaxed.
-Besides, the small set condition~\ref{A3} is more general than strong positivity or irreducibility assumptions. \\ Assumption~{\bf A} provides an extension of the conditions of~\cite{BCG17} in the homogeneous case.
-In that latter, small set condition~\ref{A3} was required on the whole space $\X$, which imposes uniform ergodicity.
+Assumption {\bf A} is linked and relax classical assumptions for the ergodicity of non-conservative semigroups \cite{Nagel86,BCG17,CV18,FRS,HuisingaMeynSchutte,KM03,KM05,MS16,V18,V19,Webb87}.\\ More precisely, we can compare {\bf A} to the assumptions (1-4) of~\cite[Theorem 5.3]{MS16}, where (2) corresponds to~\ref{A2} \pg{and the strong maximum principle in (4), which is not a necessary condition for ergodicity, shares links with~\ref{A3}.
+Assumption~(1) in~\cite[Theorem 5.3]{MS16} contains two conditions: a dissipativity condition which is closely related to~\ref{A1}, see~\cite{Wu}, and a compactness condition which is replaced here by~\ref{A4}.
+Assumption~\ref{A4} essentially means that, uniformly in $x\in K$, the asymptotic growth of the $\psi$-mass starting from $x$ is dominated by the growth of the same $\psi$-mass starting from the measure $\nu$.
+It is inspired from conditions that appear for the stability of Feynman-Kac semigroups, see Condition ($\mathcal Z$) in~\cite[Section~3]{MM02}.} \\ Assumption~{\bf A} provides an extension of the conditions of~\cite{BCG17} in the homogeneous case.
+In that latter, the small set condition~\ref{A3} was required on the whole space $\X$, which imposes uniform ergodicity.
 Uniformity does not hold in the two applications we consider in the present paper.\\ Our assumptions are similar and inspired from \cite{CV18}, which is dedicated to convergence to quasi-stationary distribution.
-Our technique differs, especially for the form of the embedded propagator and the construction of Lyapunov functions, see Section~\ref{sect:auxiliaire}.
+Our techniques differ, especially in the form of the embedded propagator and the construction of Lyapunov functions, see Section~\ref{sect:auxiliaire}.
 We relax the boundedness of $\psi$ required in \cite{CV18} and obtain necessary conditions for weighted exponential convergence.
 As far as we see, this approach also provides more quantitative estimates, see forthcoming Section~\ref{sec:quantitative} and the proofs. \\